WanderBernardo/Python_Fundamentals/Documents/Manipulating_Strings02.md

 name = "Alice"
 age = 30
 greeting = "Hello, %s!
 You are %d years old.
 Again name is %s" % (name, age, name) print(greeting)  # Output: Hello, Alice!
 You are 30 years old.
+Again name is Alice.
 ```

 **But, this way not indicate more the use.
 It's complex.
 Remenber OLD STYLE!**